vincentarelbundock/Rdatasets/doc/DAAG/rst/ACF1.rst

    This data frame contains the following columns:

    count
-      The number of ACF observed in section 1 of each rat colon
+      Observed number of ACF in section 1 of each rat colon

    endtime
       Time of sacrifice, in weeks following injection of AOM